alexivkin/SARDELKA/README.md

 `backup.status` log shows the status of all past backups.
 For backups to a remote system the remote `backup.status` is authoritative, when deciding whether a new backup is needed or not.
 The local backup.status is just a convinient copy.

 It's recommended to run `backup-analyzer` periodically as well, so you do not have to wait for it to recalculate everything before `backup-cleanup` can be used.
 Recalculating a big backup may take long time.
 To schedule it add a symlink to /etc/cron.daily.

+## How end-to-end encrypted backups work

+End-to-end encryption uses EXT4 fs stored inside a LUKS encrypted file.
+This allows backup scripts to treat end-to-end encrypted backup as local backups, except for the mounting and unmounting the file systems.
+The mounting can be done with or without transport level encryption.The first one uses SSH, but is slower and prone to hangups, the second one uses NFS, but does not encrypt metadata about the connection.
+The data itself is encrypted either way.
+Note that although is possible to encrypt NFS traffic metadata with `stunnel`, it's not currently implemented.
+An alternative to `stunnel` is using a VPN, e.g. `wireguard` to encrypt the NFS traffic.

 ## Requirements